 Green's Function: Building a Solution from Tent Responses

 A Green's-function playground for the 1D problem -u'' = f on [0, 1] with the ends pinned at zero.
 The response to a single point spike is the tent G(x, x'): zero at both walls, peaked at the spike, with a unit downward kink there.
 Because the equation is linear, the response to any source is the superposition of tents weighted by the source value, u = integral G f.
-Panel A shows the source and the solution it produces (each on its own scale, since the solution is usually far smaller); Panel B is the draggable tent and the faint stack of weighted tents that build u; Panel C shows that the recovered u really does satisfy -u'' = f and lists the defining facts.
+The top panel is the draggable tent and the faint stack of weighted tents that build u; the middle panel shows the source and the solution it produces (each on its own scale, since the solution is usually far smaller); the bottom panel shows that the recovered u really does satisfy -u'' = f and lists the defining facts.
 The Green function is symmetric, vanishes at both pinned ends, has a unit downward slope kink at the source point, and the weighted superposition of tents reproduces the exact solution and the analytic sine series.

 WHAT TO TRY